|

 Population

-About 320,000 people live in this city; ethnic Germans make up 58%, non-nationals are around 22%, and migrants are approximately 58%.
+About 320,000 people live in this residential area; ethnic Germans make up 58%, non-nationals are around 22%, and migrants are approximately 58%.

 This district also buzzes with the LGBTQ community, hence quite inclusive.